 This means that the browser does not require username and password and simply uses the identity of the first user connected to Windows.
 However, the NTLM method is not available for other operating systems.
+For details, refer to chapter 25.3.

-Session is every single period during which a browser is running.
+5 Session is every single period during which a browser is running.
 For example, in case of Internet Explorer, Firefox and Opera, a session is terminated whenever all windows and tabs of the browser are closed, while in case of SeaMonkey, a session is not closed unless the Quick Launch program is stopped (an icon is displayed in the toolbar's notification area when the program is running).